entanmo/etm-developer/docs/intro/etmRegistered/index.en-US.md

-# Participate In Voting To Receive Dividends
+# Participate In Voting To Receive Benefits

 ## 1.What Is En-Tan-Mo Wallet